alandeev/learning-angular/README.md

 ## To do / Progress 💜

-- ngClass, ngStyle [directive]
+- Pipes
-- operator Elvis
+- Creating Pipes
-- ng-content
+- Creating Pipes Pure

 ## Ready 💖